AhmedZaki10/HR-analytics-/README.md

 # HR-analytics-
-Analyze Candidates Performance for HR suggesstion.
+Analyze Employee Performance for HR team to analyze their statisfaction and their job needs.